Skip to main content

 Updating Versioned Modules

 Updating a module or service requires changing the tagged version in the source attribute of the module block.
-For backwards compatible changes, this is as simple as incrementing the version number.
-For backwards incompatible changes, refer to the release notes for a migration guide in each module's Github repository release page.
+For backwards-compatible changes, this involves incrementing the version number.
+For backwards-incompatible changes, review the release notes in the module's GitHub repository release page for migration guidance.

-We recommend updating module versions in your development environment first, followed by staging, then production, to ensure that the update and any required changes are well understood.
+We recommend updating module versions in your development environment first, followed by staging, and then production.
+This approach ensures the update and any necessary changes are fully tested and understood.

 Example: Update a version

-Below is a module block referencing version 0.15.3 of the single-server submodule from the terraform-aws-server module.
+Below is a Terraform configuration referencing version 0.15.3 of the single-server submodule from the terraform-aws-server module.

-To update to version 0.15.4, you update the value to the right of ref= in the source attribute.
-Since the version number denotes that this update is backwards compatible, it should not require any other changes.
+To update to version 0.15.4, change the value to the right of ref= in the source attribute.
+Since the version number indicates a backwards-compatible update, no additional changes should be required.

 module "my_instance" {